Starkville to Meridian - Serving Central and East Mississippi

 Galvanized Chain Link

-Landlords with high-turnover student rentals use galvanized chain link because it is the fastest and most cost-effective way to re-secure a yard after move-outs, storm damage, or repeated gate abuse between August and January lease cycles.
+If you've got a high-turnover student rental, galvanized chain link is the fastest, most cost-effective way to re-secure a yard after a move-out, storm damage, or repeated gate abuse - which is why it's a go-to between the August and January lease cycles.

 Stockade